uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

    .. rubric:: Input Parameters

    workspaceBuf
-      A workspace buffer where ``scalar_type`` is the floating point type according to ``prec``.
+      A workspace buffer where ``scalar_type`` is the floating-point type according to ``prec``.
 This buffer must be sufficiently large or an exception will be thrown.

    workspaceUSM
-      A workspace USM allocation where ``scalar_type`` is the floating point type according to ``prec``.
+      A workspace USM allocation where ``scalar_type`` is the floating-point type according to ``prec``.
 This allocation must be accessible on the device on which the descriptor is committed.
 It is assumed that this USM allocation is sufficiently large.
 The pointer is expected to be aligned to ``scalar_type``.

 .. container:: section